nfdi4cat/voc4cat-tool/templates/README.md

 The 0.4.3-templates here still match structure-wise with the templates in [VocExcel](https://github.com/rdflib/VocExcel) of the same version number.

 ### Version 0.4.3

+#### Revision 2023-08b

+- Cells version and modified date in concept scheme sheet are now optional.
+Updated notes accordingly.

+#### Revision 2023-08a

+- Changed included example data to be consistent with improved validation.
+- Updated help on filling out provenance fields.

 #### Revision 2023-07a